cptpiepmatz/nu-jupyter-kernel/README.md

 ![screenshot](media/screenshot.png)

 ## Features
-The `nu-jupyter-kernel` already has several features making it a useful kernel for Jupyter notebooks:
+The `nu-jupyter-kernel` has several features making it a useful kernel for Jupyter notebooks:

 - **Execution of Nu code:**
   Directly run Nu pipeplines within your Jupyter notebook.